-

 Andrea Bechert

-I was the Scenic Designer for the production of "Steel Magnolias" at the TheatreWorks which opened at the Mountain View Center for Performing Arts June 7, 2023.
+I was the Scenic Designer for the production of "Legally Blond" at the massive Starlight Theatre, opening in June 2024.
 As the Scenic Designer, I oversee the design and visual aspects in three departments, and work directly with the people in those departments.
 These areas are Scenery (the architectural aspects of the setting), Scenic Art & Paints (the textures, painting, and finish of the scenery), and Properties (anything that you would move in or out of your house in a moving van including all décor).
-I can provide a ¼”=1’-0” scale color model, paint elevations, and drafting.

 -